News and Updates

 At the start of each new year, we often delude ourselves into making resolutions to do things right, better, or more regularly.
 As good as our intentions may be, we often wane in our diligence of keeping to these self-promises.
 Of course, this year was no exception for me.

 One of my resolutions was to write these blog entries more regularly.
 As you can see, this hasn’t worked out so well.
 Quite a bit has happened to me recently that bears some explanation.
-Primarily, I have taken a new position at Healthfirst, a health insurance company based in New York.
+I have primarily taken a new position at Healthfirst, a health insurance company based in New York.
 A couple of years ago, I worked as a consultant to them.
 I traveled from my home in South Carolina to NYC once a week for about a month and a half before it was clear that it would be more beneficial (in many ways) for me to travel to the Lake Mary, FL office (near Orlando).
-I worked in this capacity for about 8 months before my contract was concluded.
+I worked in this capacity for about eight months before my contract was concluded.

 I accepted a 1-2 year contract position for the Church of Jesus Christ of Latter-day Saints in Riverton, UT.
 At the end of the first year, I discovered that an Enterprise Data Architect position at Healthfirst was still available.
 It was with the same team that I worked with previously, and they were thrilled to have me return.
-They were willing to wait over 2 months for me to complete my contract and travel to Orlando!
+They were willing to wait over two months for me to complete my contract and travel to Orlando!

 Now, it’s as though the previous year didn’t happen, as I’m working on the same platform (PostgreSQL in AWS) as before in the same project that hasn’t seemed to progress as quickly as it should have.
 After spending a week in NYC and a few weeks in Lake Mary, all is going well.